moebiussurfing/ofxPresetsManager/README.md

 ## Notes / TODO
 * A Better performant version without using hard disk files. **Memory Mode**, using a vector of XML/JSON instead of files.
-* Improve deserialization and ofParameter callbacks / triggering to improve speed.
+* Improve (silent) de-serialization and ofParameter callbacks / triggering to improve speed.
 * Add params tweening or filtering to ease transitions between presets when switching.
 * Add a minimal/lite class to play compatible preset files but without any GUI or using a tiny **ofxGui**/**ImGui** version.
 * More ideas noted into **ofxPresetsManager.h**.